TDiblik/main-gate-alpr/README.md

 ## ./ai/resources/yolov8\*

 Yolo models were downloaded from the [ultralytics repository](https://github.com/ultralytics/ultralytics).
-I was unable to find any documentation on how to credit them, please, if you do, send a pull request.
+I was unable to find any documentation on how to credit them, please, if you do, please send a pull request.

 ## ./ai/resources/andrewmvd_dataset.zip